Sign up with your email and get 10% off coupon

 Set in the Campaign Manager > Discount value.

-Below the discount settings, create new validation rules with the advanced builder.
+Below the discount settings, create new validation rules with the new builder.

 Add the following rules: